Paavo Talvela: Winter War and Continuation War

 The Finno-Soviet Winter War broke out on the morning of 30 November 1939 with a Soviet assault over the Finno-Soviet border on the Karelian Isthmus.
-In the lead-up to the war, Talvela had been promoted to a major general and became a member of the war materiel council, but just two days after the start of the war he approached the Finnish commander-in-chief Mannerheim asking for a field command.
+In the lead-up to the war, Talvela had been promoted to a major general and became a member of the war materiel council, but just two days after the start of the war he approached the Finnish commander-in-chief Carl Gustaf Emil Mannerheim asking for a field command.
 Talvela proposed that he should be given command of a regiment of the 7th Division, which was being held as commander-in-chief's reserve.
 On 6 December, Mannerheim ordered that the Finnish IV corps would be split into two commands, with one being given to Talvela.
 Talvela's orders were to halt and throw back the Soviet advance in the area of Tolvajärvi.

 The Finnish position in the Tolvajärvi region was in severe danger, and upon arriving in his area of operations Talvela's first task was to halt the retreat of Infantry Regiment 16.
 The following Battle of Tolvajärvi resulted in a Soviet retreat and the first Finnish victory of the war: The Soviet 139th Rifle Division lost its headquarters and most of its artillery.
 The 139th Division was replaced with the 75th Division, which was also forced to retreat just a few days later.
 Following these victories, the area saw only limited action to the end of the war.
 In February, Talvela was given command of the III Corps on the Karelian Isthmus in the area of Vuoksi and Lake Sukhodolskoye.

 During the Interim Peace, in 1940, Talvela took part in the Finno-German negotiations regarding weapons shipments and the movement of German troops through Finland.
 He was made the chair of Suomen Aseveljien Liitto, the Union of Finnish Brothers-in-Arms.
+Talvela was also involved in 1940 talks about establishing a Finnish jaeger battalion within the German Wehrmacht.
+While these talks didn't lead to results, the Germans recruited some 1400 Finnish volunteers into the Finnish Volunteer Battalion of the Waffen-SS between 1941 and 1943.